orbeon/orbeon-forms-doc/xforms/xforms-2-0.md

     - This deprecates the `relevant` attribute.
     - The values are `keep`, `remove`, and `empty`.

-For what remains to be implemented, see the [issues tagged "XForms 2.0"](https://github.com/orbeon/orbeon-forms/issues?direction=desc&labels=XForms+2.0&page=1&sort=updated&state=open).

 ## Orbeon Forms 2019.1

 XForms 2.0 features added with Orbeon Forms 2019.1: